parthshukla/registration-laravel/README.md

 ######Note: Please make sure that redis is installed in the machine

 ### <a name="resend-validate-token">Resend validate token</a>
-This api end point is used for resend vaerification token.
+This api end point is used for resend verification token.
 ###### API End Point: /api/account/validation_token/resend
 ###### Request Type: POST
 ###### Request Body